1300 W. Washington Street

 Is a variable annuity right for you?
 To answer this question, you should carefully consider a variety of factors--your financial goals, investment amount, timing and holding period of the annuity.
 Be aware that variable annuities are not liquid investments, but are designed to be long-term investments associated with surrender penalties if you need to withdraw your money before the annuity contract has matured.
 Read more detail in the NAIC-Deferred_annuities_Consumer_Guide.

 Also, contact your tax professional about any possible negative consequences of buying or switching to an annuity from another type of investment; or if the annuity interferes with your eligibility for medical care or housing assistance programs.

-Read more about variable annuities before you invest, including these helpful tips from the Arizona Department of Insurance to protect yourself against deceptive sales practices.
+To protect yourself against deceptive sales practices, read more about variable-annuities before you invest, including these helpful tips in the Guide_to_Annuities_for_Seniors-DIFI from the Arizona Department of Insurance and Financial Institutions.

 The information provided on this website is not comprehensive, is not offered as legal or investment advice, and is not a substitute for competent legal or financial counsel.
 The Securities Division provides this information to give you an overview of the topics discussed.
 You should not rely on the accuracy of this information, but should carefully review all applicable statutes and regulations with the assistance of legal counsel.